ekaktusz/harvest/README.md

 Enjoy!

 ## Controls
-Arrow keys - Move the bear
+Arrow keys - Move the bear <br />
 (X) - Action key / Eat

 ## Credits
-Zahkros - Game design, Music, SFX bartalomew - Game design, Art ekaktusz - Programming
+Zahkros - Game design, Music, SFX <br />
+bartalomew - Game design, Art <br />
+ekaktusz - Programming

 Special thanks to: _Dzsodzso_ (helped with the art, website, and with basically everything) and for _koeves_ for the music.